-Konnyu was the representative for California’s 12th congressional district and was a Republican.
+Konnyu was the representative for California’s 12th congressional district as a Republican.
 He served from 1987 to 1988.

 Konnyu is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1988 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Konnyu sponsored and cosponsored.
+The chart is based on the bills Konnyu sponsored and cosponsored from Jan 3, 1983 to Oct 22, 1988.
 See full analysis methodology.

 Konnyu sponsored bills primarily in these issue areas:

 Some of Konnyu’s most recently sponsored bills include...